BlackSTaP/Verstka/README.md

-# MMO Resource Calculator
+# MMO Resource Calculator (Python)

-This is a simple WPF application for Windows that allows you to create tables of resources for MMO games.
-You can dynamically add columns and rows, attach images to cells, and save or load the table as XML.
+This repository contains a simple desktop application written in **Python** using **PyQt6**.
+The program lets you create tables of MMO game resources.
+Columns and rows can be added dynamically, images may be attached to cells, and the table can be saved to or loaded from an XML file.

 ## Features